mariachiaraingicco-svg/SC4PS-Homework-/HW2-VECTORIAL_SUM.md

 This happens because decimal numbers cannot be represented exactly in binary floating-point format.

 ## Large N values (N = 10^8)
-For N = 10^8, the program needs about 2.4 GB of memory.
+For N = 10^8, the program needs about 2.4 GB of RAM (3 arrays × 10^8 elements × 8 bytes)
 - **Solution**: Used dynamic memory allocation with `malloc()`
 - Static arrays would cause stack overflow